The Chinese studio 91Act was resurrected three weeks after the dismissal of the entire staff. She was saved by the sudden success of the last game

 A brief chronology of events:

-• Nevertheless, on February 5, the head of 91Act informed employees that due to the departure of investors and other problems, the studio ran out of money.
+- Nevertheless, on February 5, the head of 91Act informed employees that due to the departure of investors and other problems, the studio had run out of money.
 91Act has nothing to continue working for, so he is forced to lay off all staff.
 In order to pay salaries and severance pay to those who were fired, Lei even had to re-mortgage his property.
 Lay himself remained the only employee of the studio;

 A congratulatory post about the sale of 300 thousand copies.
 Lay no longer had an artist to draw the art, so he framed everything in the form of text

-• Lay couldn't figure out what spurred the sales of BlazBlue Entropy Effect.
+- Lay couldn't figure out what spurred the sales of BlazBlue Entropy Effect.
 He wondered: did the patches help, did one of the streamers notice the game, or was it something else?
-In part, the growth in popularity of the title was influenced by the developer himself.
-The audience was touched by Lay's streams, where he discussed what was happening in the studio;
+In part, the growth of the title's popularity was influenced by the developer himself.
+The audience was touched by Lay's streams, in which he discussed what was happening in the studio;

-• soon, BlazBlue Entropy Effect was licensed for publication in China, which was another positive sign for the game;
+- soon, BlazBlue Entropy Effect received a license to publish in China, which was another positive sign for the game;